-To create a warranty transaction in the Sales Transaction Entry window, choose the ID that is defined as a warranty transaction type to track a warranty transaction.
+To create a warranty transaction in the Sales Transaction Entry window, select the ID that is defined as a warranty transaction type to track a warranty transaction.

-- 1. Choose Transactions > Sales > Sales Transaction Entry. - 2.
+- 1. Select Transactions > Sales > Sales Transaction Entry. - 2.
 Complete the following fields, as necessary. - Type

-Choose the type of transaction you are creating: Quote, Order, or Invoice.
+Select the type of transaction you are creating: Quote, Order, or Invoice.